zokradonh/kopano-docker/README.md

 - The `kopano_webapp` image is accessible on port 80 and serves the WebApp both on `/` and `/webapp`.
 - The `kopano_zpush` image is accessible on port 80 and serves Z-Push on `/Microsoft-Server-ActiveSync` (additional urls may be needed in the future see #39).

+### What are and how can I use the Kapi Playground and OIDC Playground?

+This project includes a Docker container to easily inspect the data returned by the Kopano Rest API (KAPI), as well as the OpenID (Connect) Service Provider.
+To explore these applications you need to pass the URL of the "Issuer" when opening these.
+For the Kapi Playground this would for example be `https://kopano.demo/kapi-playground/?iss=https://kopano.demo`.

 ### I want to use these Docker images outside of an evaluation environment.
 What do I need to adjust to make this possible?

 To get a quick impression of Kopano this git repository bundles a locally build ldap image with some example users.
 When using the docker-compose.yml in a production environment make sure to:

-- either remove `ldap-demo/bootstrap/ldif/demo-users.ldif` from the locally built ldap image or complelty remove the local ldap from the compose file
+- either remove `ldap-demo/bootstrap/ldif/demo-users.ldif` from the locally built ldap image or complety remove the local ldap from the compose file
 - adapt ldap queries in .env to match you actual ldap server and users
 - all additional configuration of the Kopano components should be specified in the compose file and **not within the running container**